w3c/window-management/README.md

 <img src="https://w3c.github.io/window-management/logo.svg" height=100 align=right>

-# Multi-Screen Window Placement on the Web
+# Window Management on the Web

-This repository considers web platform functionality for multi-screen devices.
+This repository considers web platform functionality to allow scripts to query the device for information about its screens, and place content on specific screens.
 The goals here are to explore background, use cases, and proposals for extending window placement capabilities of web applications on multi-screen devices.

 See the [Editor’s Draft](https://w3c.github.io/window-management/) of the proposed specification.
 The [Explainer](https://github.com/w3c/window-management/blob/main/EXPLAINER.md),